Three Days in Little Rome

 Where to Stay Tonight

-Central Asmara near Harnet Avenue (Mid-range hotel in a converted colonial building)
+Central Asmara near Harnet Avenue (A modest hotel like the Sunshine Hotel)

 2